clowntheArt/gw2acr-guide/index.md

 * select **new acr from current skill bar**
 * name the acr clearly (e.g. `reaper_gs`, `tempest_fire`)

-save immediately.
+save immediately

 ---

 ## structuring an acr

-acrs should be layered rather than linear.
+acrs should be layered rather than linear

 ### common structure